josmanperez/josmanperez.github.io/_posts/2025-02-02-Recommendation-system-with-vector-search.md

 Finally, as we mentioned earlier, we are going to issue a `POST` request using the [Atlas Admin API](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/v2/) for creating this index in our Atlas cluster.

-### 3 - Create an cosine type Atlas Vector Search Index in your Atlas Cluster.
+### 3 - Create a cosine type Atlas Vector Search Index in your Atlas Cluster.

 This is exactly the same as before but in this case we are going to create a new index named `vs_cosine` for creating a similarity cosine vector search index in our Atlas Cluster.